dvdbisong/dvdbisong.github.io/gcp-ml-seminar/matplotlib.md

 ```
 Note that the image contains `232` rows and `240` columns of pixel values across `3` channels (i.e., red, green and blue).

 Let's print the first row of the columns in the first channel of our image data.
-Remeber that each pixel is an intensity value from `0` to `255`.
+Remember that each pixel is an intensity value from `0` to `255`.
 Values closer to `0` are black while those closer to `255` are white.
 ```python
 img[0,:,0]
 'Output':